sl2902/financial_crime_assistant/deliverables/README.md

 #### ✅ Deliverables
 **Problem Statement**<br>
-Financial compliance officers and  KYC analysts spend excessive time manuallyreviewing news articles nad public records to identify connections between entities involved in financial crimes, leading to delayed risk assessments and missed regulatory red flags
+Financial compliance officers and  KYC analysts spend excessive time manually reviewing news articles and public records to identify connections between entities involved in financial crimes, leading to delayed risk assessments and missed regulatory red flags

 **Why This is a Problem**<br>
 Financial institutions are legally bound to conduct Know Your Customer (KYC) and Enhanced Due Diligence (EDD) checks to prevent money laundering
 , terrorist fianancing, and other economic and financial crimes.
 Compliance teams must manually scan thousands of news articles, regulatory annoucements, and internal and external records daily to identify adverse media mentions of their clients and counterparties.
-This process is extremely time-consuming and error-prone - a single analyst might spend 2-4 hours investigating a single entity's connections to potential criminal activity across dozens of disparate sources.<br>
+This process is extremely time-consuming and error-prone.
+A single analyst might spend 2-4 hours investigating a single entity's connections to potential criminal activity across dozens of disparate sources.<br>
 For example, Deutsche Bank was fined $130 million in 2020 for failing to detect Jeffrey Epstein's suspicious transactions, while Standard Chartered paid $1.1 billion in 2019 for inadequate AML controls that allowed transactions with sanctioned entities.
 In 2023, TD Bank received a $3 billion penalty - the largest AML fine in U.S. history - for systematically failing to monitor money laundering activities.
 Beyond fines, banks face regulatory restrictions: HSBC operated under a compliance monitor for five years following its $1.9 billion AML settlement, significantly impacting operations.<br>
 The consequences of missing critical information are severe: banks face regulatory fines averaging $2-5 billion annually for Anti-Money Laundering (AML)